-- "About PostgreSQL Deployment" below

-- "System Requirements" on the next page

-- "PostgreSQL Parameter Settings" on page 99

-- "Character Set Support in PostgreSQL" on page 99
+- "About PostgreSQL deployment" below - "PostgreSQL parameter settings" on the next page - "Character set support in PostgreSQL" on page 96

 When configuring OMi, you can choose between an external PostgreSQL database (Postgres) and an embedded PostgreSQL database (PostgresEmbedded).
 You can always migrate from your embedded database to an external one.
-For details, see "Migrating from an Embedded PostgreSQL Database to an External PostgreSQL Database" on page 112.
+For details, see "Migrating from an embedded PostgreSQL database to an external PostgreSQL database" on page 109.